aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 Notice that Codespaces can be associated with repositories.
 You can also just create new ones and start working on something.
 Github provides some ready-made templates, like the Jupyter Notebook one.

 Back to our assignment repository.
+To get going, you'll need to tell Codespace that you want to work in Python.
+This means navigating to **Extensions** on the left.
+You'll search for and install **Python** and **Jupyter Notebooks**.

+Codespaces is just VS Code in the cloud.
+VS Code is a place to... code.
+But, what kind of code?
+Extensions tell VS Code all about Python and Jupyter notebooks.
+We're going to write our code in these notebooks.

+Once you have these extensions, you can actually create a notebook file.
+Go up to the **command palette**, that strip at the top of your window where you can type commands.
+Type **> Jupyter**.
+You should get an option to create a new Jupyter notebook.
+This will open up a blank notebook, where you can write Python code and Markdown, mixing code and text.

+You can also go to the **Explorer** tab on the left, click the new file icon, and create a new file with an .ipynb extension.
+This file will start its life in the folder that you created it in.

+when you create a notebook file, you might see **Select Kernel** over in the upper-right hand corner.
+The kernel is what actually runs your code.
+There are many different versions of Python out there.
+The version that we are using is on Github's server.
+The version that I'm seeing in Codespaces is Python 3.10.13.
+Without a kernel selected, none of your Python code will work.

 Once you have your working Jupyter notebook (.ipynb) file created, you can proceed like you would with a local install of VS Code.
 Load your data, do you analysis.
 You work will be saved in the Codespace instance associated with that repository.

 As you go, you can add/commit/push your files to your repository to move them from the Codespace instance to your Github repository for that assignment.
 This will make them more "permanent".
 As you do more work, you add/commit/push again to update.

 ```{figure} ../images/22-codespaces.png
 ---